 Rosmarin is planning a collaborative study with Matthew Sacchet, PhD, and Diego A. Pizzagalli, PhD, from McLean’s Center for Depression, Anxiety and Stress Research to look at the effects of prayer on the brain using functional magnetic resonance imaging (fMRI).
 “We will be examining how brief prayerful states impact brain activity, and how this relates to coping with depression, anxiety, and stress,” explained Rosmarin.

-Another study with Brent P. Forester, MD, MSc, chief of McLean’s Center of Excellence in Geriatric Psychiatry and director of the Geriatric Psychiatry Research Program, is examining how elderly patients’ spiritual and religious lives predict the course of their mood disorders.
+Another study with Brent P. Forester, MD, MSc, chief of McLean’s Division of Geriatric Psychiatry and director of the Geriatric Psychiatry Research Program, is examining how elderly patients’ spiritual and religious lives predict the course of their mood disorders.
 For example, could patients’ loss of faith foreshadow an exacerbation of their depression?

 On the other end of the age spectrum, a joint investigation with Marisa M. Silveri, PhD, and her Neurodevelopmental Laboratory on Addictions and Mental Health is examining whether spiritual and religious lives have any bearing on the development or prevention of substance use disorders among adolescents.
 With the foundation’s support, Rosmarin has hired a neuroscience post-doctoral fellow and several research assistants to help with these projects.

 In addition to McLean-based projects to advance the science of spirituality in psychiatry, Rosmarin is consulting with Divine Mercy University, a Virginia-based private graduate school of psychology and counseling, to help grow their research program.
 “Disseminating our research expertise is critical to McLean’s mission,” he said.
 Rosmarin will help train DMU students to conduct this kind of research and work with the university to set up its own research laboratory to examine the interplay of spirituality and mental health.